-Creative Ways with Retired Washing Machines
+Creative Ways to Use Retired Washing Machines

 An old, top-loading washer is a treasure trove of parts.
 So before you have it hauled away, disassemble the machine and look at each component with a creative eye.
 An added plus is if you have a child who is curious and mechanical, a great deal can be learned about how a washer works by taking one apart.

-Within the old top-loader, you'll find a metal, stainless steel drum, assorted switches and solenoid valves, a motor, a water pump, lots of wires, nuts, bolts, screws, brackets, and at least three nice pieces of sheet metal.
+Within the old top-loader, you'll find a stainless steel drum, assorted switches and solenoid valves, a motor, a water pump, lots of wires, nuts, bolts, screws, brackets, and at least three nice pieces of sheet metal.
 A front-load washer offers many of the same treasures.
 Plus you get a nifty front door window that can become a porthole on a make-believe spaceship!

 Here are some ideas on how to use those parts: